-A WordPress website is easiest to think of in terms of layers.
+A WordPress website is the easiest to think of in terms of layers.
 WordPress is the center-most core layer.
 It’s the framework on which everything else rests.
-The content of your site (your text, images, videos, etc.) make up the next layer.
+Your site’s content (your text, images, videos, etc.) makes up the next layer.
 This is the most important part of your website, and where you want to focus.

 The outermost layer is the theme, which is the window-dressing of how your content is displayed.

 You can expand, remove or edit without any change in functionality.
 You can also choose to change your look (i.e. your WordPress theme) without losing any content or again, changing the structure.
 WordPress handles HOW to display it all for you, so all you have to worry about is WHAT to display.

 The final “big” component of any WordPress website that is worth mentioning is plugins.
 These are small, additional pieces of code you can add onto (or plug INto) your website to add non-standard functionality.
 Think of your mobile phone – some functions like making calls or storing your contacts are included as part of the standard phone software.
 When you want your phone to have added capabilities (playing music from Pandora, for example), you install an app.